-All instances of the use of English are replaced with French in the English text, even though all previous uses of gratuitous English were translated as such.
+All instances of the use of English are replaced with French in the English text, even though almost all previous uses of gratuitous English were translated as such.
 I understand changing the English language into something different when it's dubbed to make it still foreign, but this game is not dubbed!
 Anyone who can read the text knows English and can clearly tell what they are saying.
 Perhaps that was the intent and the change was only made to benefit people with the volume muted or the deaf, but there had to have been a better way around that.

 |Actual spoken line: "Hello!
 I am puritii Japanese ninja!"|

 |This is a larger scale yagura you can see on one of the festival grounds stages.|